12 Top-Rated Tourist Attractions in South Carolina

 Art lovers enjoy the juried Atalaya Arts and Crafts Festival held every September in the former winter residence of Archer and Anna Hyatt Huntington.
 The philanthropist and sculptor are also responsible for the neighboring Brookgreen Gardens.

 Address: 16148 Ocean Hwy, Murrells Inlet, South Carolina

 Accommodation: Where to Stay near Huntington Beach State Park

 The South Carolina State Museum is the state's largest, with four floors of exhibits covering the South Carolina's natural history, art, culture, science and technology.
 Many of the educational exhibits are hands-on, which makes the museum especially engaging for young visitors.
-The museum also features a science theatre, a planetarium, and changing special exhibits.
+The museum also features a 4-D interactive science theater, a planetarium, and changing special exhibits.

 Address: 301 Gervais Street, Columbia